 So, Let’s Talk About The Shave

 Mark had a bit of pain but managed to finish the shave with a bit of cleanup work from a trimmer at the very end.
-He got to do the work he loves again, and to see a friend that happy made it awesome!
+He got to do the work he loves again, and to see a friend that happily made it awesome!
 Every few weeks I head in now to let Mark practice and every time he gets a bit better, closer to where he as.

 This isn’t the story of me being willing to take a razor to the head.
-It’s a story about friendship in business and an entrepreneur named Mark tackling his self imposed limitations, his excuses.
+It’s a story about friendship in business and an entrepreneur named Mark tackling his self-imposed limitations, his excuses.
 I volunteered to help, on but he had to be driven to recover.
 Relationships like this are important, they keep you moving forward, they help us all get over our excuses.
 I talked about my excuse of being a student before, for Mark it was an old injury, what is it for you?
 What’s your excuse, and how can we at H&G help you get over it?

 P.S.
 We totally didn’t tell his fiancé about this yet, and the odds she will read this are good, Sorry Floyd!